-Clients are required to fill out a digital screening questionnaire within 24 hours of each appointment which can be filled out on a computer or mobile.
+Clients are required to fill out an online screening questionnaire form the day before every appointment which can be filled out on a computer or mobile.
 All scheduled appointments are pending results of the screening questionnaire.
-Your session will be postponed and fees will be waived in the event of ANY related COVID-19 exposure or symptoms, even if mild.
+Your session will be postponed and fees will be waived in the event of any related COVID-19 exposure or symptoms, even if mild.
 If I am experiencing any symptoms or exposure, I will contact you for rescheduling.
 I must be strict on this, even if you have already arrived at your appointment.
-This includes symptoms of allergies, now is the time to be extra cautious and please reschedule until symptoms resolve.

 When arriving for your session please do not enter the waiting room and instead wait in your car or outside until your scheduled session.
 Please text me at (541) 400-0016 to let me know you have arrived.
 I will let you know when you can head inside for your session and meet you at the door.
-A brief intake may be done over the phone or in the waiting area depending on if other clients or office mates are using the waiting room.
+A brief intake may be done in the waiting area or treatment room depending on if other clients are in the waiting room.
 Please be aware that I share the waiting room and restroom with two other therapists and their clients may occasionally be coming and going in the waiting room.
 Masks are required for all inside the building and there is space to distance.
 I do my very best to limit overlap of clients in the waiting room but if you are not comfortable with this possibility, please let me know ahead of time so that I may try to accommodate.